What is ASCII? The Character Encoding That Started It All

 const position = "C".charCodeAt(0) - 64; // 3ASCII vs Unicode

-ASCII only covers 128 characters — enough for English, but not for the rest of the world.
-Unicode was created to solve this:
+ASCII only covers 128 characters, which is enough for basic English text but not for the rest of the world.
+Unicode was created to represent many scripts, symbols, and emojis:

 | Feature | ASCII | Unicode (UTF-8) |